Labor market county profiles

 Payroll employment

-• Overall, employment in five major industries expanded and six contracted.
-Two industries (mining and logging and financial activities) remained unchanged over the year.
+• Overall, employment in nine major industries expanded and four contracted over the year.

 Nonfarm employment estimates, not seasonally adjusted, Washington state